Swifticul/UntetherUTM/README.md

 ## Requirements

-- iOS 14.0 to iOS 16.x (iOS 17.0 or later for SJS builds)
+- iOS 14.0 to iOS 16.x (iOS 17.0 or later for SideJITServer)
 - SideStore (latest pull-request build)

 ## Important Notes

 - SideStore might not always activate JIT when using sbatupoc; this happens infrequently.
-If it occurs, you can either restart the app or tap the + icon to request JIT activation from the SideStore servers (or on SJS builds, from SideJITServer).
+If it occurs, you can either restart the app or tap the + icon to request JIT activation from the SideStore servers (or from SideJITServer on iOS 17 or later).

 ## Building the IPA